 I took that as a sign to stick with becoming an instructor.
 I still see that kid's face in the back of the room every time I teach a class.
 That's why I'm so passionate about teaching motorcycle safety courses.
 I speak with rolling thunder.
 We do what we can to help our students learn how to ride a motorcycle, further develop their riding skills and avoid a crash.
 And our staff of instructors have that same passion.
 That's what keeps us head & shoulders above the rest - we really care about our students and their safety".

-Visit and "Like" our Facebook page and follow our Instragram page by clicking on the icons above to keep up to date with our posts.
+Visit and "Like" our Facebook page and follow us on Instragram and Yelp by clicking on the icons above to keep up to date with our posts and safety tips.

 Since 2008, The Riding Academy of NJ has been approved by the Chief Administrator of the Motor Vehicle Commission to offer the New Jersey Motorcycle Safety Education Course.